-The way we argue is broken - whether we're arguing about immigration, the existence of ghosts, the best burger in the city, or who’s allowed to sit in your favourite chair.
-We end up digging in our heels and yelling at one another or choosing to avoid heated topics entirely.
-Either way, problems continue to fester under the surface and inevitably return as even bigger problems later on.
+The way we argue is broken.
+Whether it’s about Brexit, the existence of ghosts, the best burger in the city or who’s allowed to sit in your favourite chair, we end up digging our heels in and yelling at one another or choosing to avoid heated topics entirely.
 There has to be a better way.

-Buster Benson, a Silicon Valley entrepreneur with 2-decades of experience facilitating hard conversations at some of the biggest and most controversial tech companies in the world, is on a mission to help us see disagreement differently.
-He recommends 10 things to try in order to make disagreements more productive.
-The way we talk is laden with old conversational habits that need to be re-examined--and by practicing these 10 new habits we can flip frustrating, unproductive disagreements into ones that bear fruit and bring people closer together.
-Instead of dreading arguments, or avoiding them at all costs, we'll even start looking forward to them as one of the most rewarding parts of our lives.
+Buster Benson, a Silicon Valley entrepreneur with two decades of experience facilitating hard conversations at some of the biggest tech companies in the world, recommends eight things to try in order to make disagreements more productive.
+By applying these eight new habits, we can flip frustrating, unproductive disagreements into ones that bear fruit and bring people closer together.

-In this book you'll learn practical skills to make your disagreements more fruitful by:
+In this book you'll master practical skills to make your disagreements more productive by:

-* Identifying the kind of argument you’re having so you can know how to best approach it.
+- Identifying the kind of argument you’re having so you know how best to negotiate it

-With this new toolkit, we can learn to see the world as a less frustrating and more interesting place.
-Gone will be the days of mentally gearing up to attack people and defending ourselves from people we disagree with.
-Instead, we can explore more possibilities and perspectives in the world, simply because we’ll no longer be afraid to wade into scary topics of conversation.
+With this toolkit we can explore more possibilities and perspectives in the world, simply because we’ll no longer be afraid to wade into scary topics of conversation.